-No trip to India is complete without a trip to the Taj Mahal.
+No trip to India is complete without visiting the Taj Mahal.
 Known globally as an act of love as well as a wonder of the world, people venture from all over the globe to witness the mausoleum that stands majestically over the River Yamuna in Agra, North India.

-The Story of the Taj Mahal
+The Story of the Taj Mahal (History)

 It was built between 1631 and 1648 by over 20 thousand workers, under the instruction of the Emperor Shah Jahan, for the tomb of his beloved wife, Mumtaz Mahal.
 Mumtaz Mahal and Shah Jahan were married for over 19 years and bore 13 children.
 History says that they had a deep and everlasting love, and were best friends.
 In fact, Mumtaz Mahal was one of his closest advisors in all of his royal affairs and even travelled with him to all of his military campaigns.
 When Mumtaz Mahal died in childbirth, Shah Jahan was completely devastated.
 The Taj Mahal was built in her honour.

 The majority of people make a visit to the Taj Mahal as part of the Golden Triangle and will tend to head there after visiting Delhi.
 There are modes of transport you can take but one of the most popular is by train.
 You can find out more about how to travel from Delhi to Agra by train and other modes of transport by following the link.
 Our trip to Agra was part of a private Golden Triangle tour so we travelled via car, however, if we were to visit again I would love to go via train to really get the full experience.

 There is not actually a dress code for the Taj Mahal but with everywhere else in India it is advised to dress respectfully – covering your legs and shoulders.
 For more information on how to dress in India, see our What to wear in India guide.